What is a short-term rental? A complete beginner’s guide

 VacanciesSeasonal vacancies are possiblePotentially fewer vacancies

-Compared to a long-term rental, owning a short-term vacation has its fair share of unique pros and cons.
+Compared to a long-term rental, owning a short-term vacation home has its own share of pros and cons.
 From zoning laws to low-season vacancies, there are a few considerations before investing in short-term rentals.

 A graphic shares the five things short-term rental owners must keep in mind.